lucasrosa/ACIDE/INSTALL.md

 After logging in as the admin:

  - Create a new course.
- - Create a professor and add to the course.
+ - Create a user in the professor role and add them to the course.
- - Logged as a professor add students to a course.
+ - Logged in as the professor add students to the course.

 #### DO NOT use the admin account to manage courses, it has not been tested.
 Courses should be adminstered by accounts in the professor role.